 Similar in some ways to other social networks like Facebook, the LinkedIn difference is that the site revolves around professionals networking, rather than your old school friends or the girl you met at a recent party.

 You should start your journey by completing as much of your profile as you can.
-Then search for colleagues and clients using either the site search, or by importing your contact lists from software such as Outlook.
+Then search for colleagues and clients using either the site search, or by importing your contact lists from email software such as Outlook.

 There’s a group for every possible interest, including a SitePoint group, which you may wish to join.
-LinkedIn also have a limited amount of applications you can install.
+LinkedIn also has a limited number of applications you can install.

 So you’ve created a profile and linked to some of your colleagues.
 Now it’s time to take the next step; here are eight tips for using LinkedIn more effectively:

 Need advice?
 You can ask your own network – or the greater LinkedIn network – over at their LinkedIn Answers area.
 This is a great way to interact by helping others and asking your own questions.

 Here are some tips for how you can use LinkedIn to your advantage:

 - – Create A Professional Profile